Top 5 Benefits of SUP Boarding

 SUP Boarding requires you to stand upright on the board in the water.
 As you can imagine the board on top of the water is not stable, which requires you to have a lot of core stability and leg strength in order to be able to maintain your balance.
-SUP Boarding not only helps you to have good balance while paddle boarding, this sport will also help you to increase your focus and balance in day-to-day activities, as well.
-Therefore, the more you practice paddle boarding, the better your balance will be both on and off the water.
+SUP Boarding not only helps you to have good balance while paddle boarding, but this sport will also help you to increase your focus and balance in day-to-day activities, as well.
+Therefore, the more you practice paddleboarding, the better your balance will be both on and off the water.

 Increases core strength

 If you are using the right SUP technique your core will be doing most of the work, not your arms.
 Practically every time you complete a paddle, your abdominal muscles contract like a mini-crunch.
 As you can see Stand Up Paddle Boarding engages your core muscles and builds abdominal strength and lean muscle tone, of course at the same time paddling will strengthen your arms, legs, back, and shoulders.

 Improves Cardiovascular Health

 As we all know sports activities are beneficial to our bodies.
 But did you know stand-up paddleboarding can also intensify your heart rate enough to meet the levels achieved by moderate to high-intensity activities?
 When people say that stand up paddling is the ultimate sport, we can indeed say that it really is, because the more you SUP, the more you lower your risk for heart disease.

 Yes, if you believe it or not, SUP Boarding can really reduce your stress levels.
 This sport is an excellent way to calm down, spend time with friends or alone, and center yourself.
 So why does SUP Boarding actually reduce stress?
 As well all know there is a proven relationship of the calm of our brain and spending time in the natural world.
 So for example only walking in the woods can be very calming for our brain, so can sea air or simply being close to the water.
 The world of nature is simply good for your overall well-being.